 The price you’ll pay for professional liability insurance is determined by several factors, including:

-If you’re a yoga instructor, your insurance is going to be less than an engineer because the nature of your work is inherently less risky.
+If you’re a yoga instructor, your insurance is likely going to cost less than an engineer because the nature of your work is inherently less risky.

 If your business involves offering people advice, your risks will probably be more than a business that doesn’t.
-In general, jobs that include business errors or accusations of negligence often have higher insurance costs.
+In general, jobs that are more likely to result in business errors or accusations of negligence often have higher insurance costs.

 For example, the professional liability insurance cost for engineers, who could be accused of making a miscalculation in project plans and face more risks of making costly mistakes than many other professions, could be more expensive than for a yoga instructor who faces less risk.